 re-de-sign: New Directions for Your Interior Design Career by author and designer Cathy Whitlock surveys the field of interior design, providing a look at the newly expanded role of the interior designer and offering an array of career alternatives from the tried and true areas of residential and contract to specialty and entertainment design.

 Whether branching into areas as traditional as product and furniture design to the new trends of lifestyle branding and internet merchandising, the book covers the many challenging and diverse career choices for those considering a career in design as well as the established designer who wants to take their professional practice to new heights.

 Martha Stewart, Nina Campbell, Michael Graves, Alexa Hampton, Kelly Wearstler, Jonathan Adler, Vicente Wolf and Mitchell Gold + Bob Williams are just a few of the luminaries and companies profiled.
 The book's foreword is by Sherri Donghia.

 re-de-sign is available for purchase on .

-Photo credits: Harper Collins/Photofest/MGM 2010, Fairchild Books/ Frank de Biasi Interiors.
+Photo credits: Harper Collins and Photofest/MGM and Fairchild Books/ Frank de Biasi Interiors.
 Copyright Cathy Whitlock 2019.
 All rights reserved.